katheermizal/Game-portal-landing-page/README.md

 ### Developer Concerns
 Page Related all Images are updated to S3 bucket.\
 I used sprite images for Icons.\
-I pased the Datas using Json file.\
+I passed the Data using a JSON file.\
-I used Sass, I didn't use Styled components if need I can change into styled componets, but I have only the Landing page so I can't decide the variation of the component so I used Sass.\
+I used Sass, I didn't use Styled components if need I can change them into styled components, but I have only the Landing page so I can't decide the variation of the component so I used Sass.\